 For example, if the pay is so low and you have a lot of debts to pay, you might still have a desire deep within you for that work but you wouldn’t be motivated because of the debts you have and you will lose energy too.

 PS: sometimes you might have a desire for the office environment or the associations you made because of that career but all of that shouldn’t be confused with a desire for work.
-Work is labour, contribution, and production.
+Work is labor, contribution, and production.
 It comes with some level of stress.
 Only when you still desire that work are you truly passionate about it.

 2. The career no longer satisfies your needs